-- A job description and offer letter (on company letterhead or e-mail directly from the company4) are required prior to registration. - Upon approval of the Internship, all courses in the student's schedule for that particular trimester will be dropped by the Registrar's Office. - Students registered for an Internship locally may have approval from an Academic Advisor to register for additional courses (maximum 3 credits) as long as 6 credits of coursework will remain to be completed in the student's program immediately following the Internship.
+- ▶ A job description and offer letter (on company letterhead or e-mail directly from the company) are required prior to registration. - ▶ Upon approval of the Internship, all courses in the student's schedule for that particular trimester will be dropped by the Registrar's Office. - ▶ Students registered for an Internship locally may have approval from an Advisor to register for additional courses

-- Students may be eligible for late Internship registration if they are not already enrolled in classes.
+- (maximum 3 credits) as long as 6 credits of coursework will remain to be completed in the student's program immediately following the Internship. - ▶ Students may be eligible for late Internship registration if they are not already enrolled in classes.
 Students must be on a break from their regular program, and would only be eligible if they were able to complete the minimum number of required weeks of a full-time Internship (10-12).
-In the case of foreign students, a TNE that was previously approved by PFSS is required.
-All students must contact their Academic Advisor to determine eligibility, and foreign students must consult with PFSS before considering late registration. - The student cannot participate in an Internship in their last trimester at Thunderbird.
+In the case of international students, a TNE that was previously approved by AIS is required.
+All students must contact their Academic Advisor to determine eligibility or late registration. - ▶ The student cannot participate in an Internship in their last trimester at Thunderbird.
 It is expected that the student will return to Thunderbird to relate the practical experience gained during the Internship to personal educational goals.
 Therefore, students must return for a minimum of 6 credits after their Internship is complete.